samekh93/perc/committee-of-four.md

 The Committee of Four is appointed by the Most Wise Sovereign and High Priestess of the Chapter to assist in mediating disputes and address issues between members as well.

-If you believe you need our assistance and we are your Chapter of Mediation, you can contact the Chapter's Committee of Four by sending an email to: <the4@psycheeroschapter.org>
+If you believe you need our assistance and we are your [Chapter of Mediation](http://admin.oto-usa.org/chapters-of-mediation){:target="_blank"}, you can contact the Chapter's Committee of Four by sending an email to: <the4@psycheeroschapter.org>

 Your email will be received by all four members.